 Sun., Mar.
 10, 8:30 a.m.-12:30 p.m., Bloodmobile.
 Registration will be held in the Music & Arts Room.
 Did you know that each donation can help save up to three lives and that donating is easy and safe?
 Did you know that our area has a chronic shortage of blood and that most healthy people are eligible to donate?
 Did you know that donating can actually be fun in a loving a caring community setting such as UUCF?
 Thank you in advance for helping us to save lives!
 Three ways to sign up: Go to the INOVA website where you can lock in your favorite time slot.
 You can see open slots […]

-Sun., Dec.
-3, 10:15 a.m. and 12:15 p.m., Sanctuary Commons.
-No RSVP necessary; just show up.
+Sun., Feb.
+24, 10:15 a.m. & 12:15 p.m., Sanctuary Commons.
+No RSVP necessary.
 Questions?
-Contact Assistant Minister Sarah Caine.
-In conjunction with the annual Joy Services and the monthly visitors/newcomers reception, UUCF will offer an informal new member ritual intended for folks who have already taken the Newcomers Orientation or for longtime UUs who understand the workings of the congregation.
+Contact Mary Foster.
+UUCF will offer an informal membership sign-up intended for folks who have already attended a Newcomers Orientation or for longtime UUs who understand the workings of the congregation.

 Sun., Mar.
 3, 10:15 a.m. & 12:15 p.m., far end of the Sanctuary Commons.
 If you’re new to UUCF, join us for coffee and conversation.